williamhaley/parkridgelaw.com/README.md

 Update the DNS provider (Google in this case) to use the custom name servers defined for the `NS` record in `Route53` for this domain.

+To handle the `www` redirect, create an S3 bucket and set it up to redirect to the `parkridgelaw.com` domain.
+Then, create an `A` record for `www` and point it to that bucket.

 ## Mail

 Verify the `SES` email for sender.
 All you need to do is addd the address under the `Email Addresses` section.